 - Reduced need for physical expansion

 PLUS!
 This special pre-conference course on Sunday, November 12th:

 The Fundamentals of Space Planning and Space Management

 Who should attend?

-Conference registration is open to all stakeholders involved in space planning and space management including facility planners and designers, space managers, operations managers, space planners, facility managers, resource and space analysts, financial planners, real estate portfolio/campus management, architects, interior designers, consultants, and providers of software, furniture and casework.
+Conference registration is open to all individuals at corporate, university, and government organizatons who are involved in space planning and space management including facility planners and designers, space managers, operations managers, space planners, facility managers, resource and space analysts, financial planners, real estate portfolio/campus management, architects, interior designers, consultants, and providers of software and furniture.